 - the consultation process will be complemented with a Eurobarometer public opinion survey to be launched early 2018 to measure and analyse the perceptions and concerns of the European citizens around fake news.

 - setting up a High Level Group (HLG), to advise on policy initiatives to counter fake news and the spread of disinformation online.
-The high-level group is to hold its inaugural meeting in January 2018.
+The high-level group is holding its inaugural meeting on 15 January 2018.
+You can check the list of members.

 - organising a multi-stakeholder conference on Fake News to define the boundaries of the problem, assess the effectiveness of the solutions already put in place by social media platforms and to agree on key principles for further action.